 This child refugee crisis is the worst since World War II — a humanitarian emergency that demands immediate action.
 Whether these children are migrants, refugees, or internally displaced, they are all children first.
 They don't choose where they're born.
 They urgently need — and deserve — our help now.

 UNICEF is responding to this crisis across four continents.
 Children and families fleeing escalating violence in the Middle East, Southeast Asia and Northern Africa rely on UNICEF deliveries of lifesaving supplies to stay healthy on their journeys.
-UNICEF is providing water and tents to create safe spaces for the growing wave of children moving through Europe.
+UNICEF is providing water and tents to create safe spaces for children moving through Europe.
 In Central America, children fleeing violence and abuse have UNICEF on their side, working to improve their lives.

-UNICEF is also using its decades of humanitarian expertise to help vulnerable immigrant children in the U.S. UNICEF USA and partners work to support and expand existing protection measures, which include alternatives to detention, legal assistance, advocacy and the strengthening of the sponsor system.
+UNICEF is also using its decades of humanitarian expertise to help vulnerable immigrant children in the U.S. UNICEF USA and partners work to support and expand existing protection measures, which include alternatives to detention, advocacy and the strengthening of the sponsor system.

 UNICEF uses a six-point plan to keep uprooted children around the world healthy and safe.
 But each point has a human story behind it.
 Check them out below.